 Just like you need a prescription for medication, durable medical equipment also requires a prescription to be covered by your health insurance.
 It's essential to applying your health insurance coverage to DME.
 Talk to your doctor about what you might need, based on your condition.
 If you're pregnant and need a breast pump, for example, consider getting the prescription from your doctor a few weeks ahead of your due date, so you have the script in-hand at the hospital on delivery day.

 Check your health insurance benefits

-Customer Service can make sure your coverage applies to the DME you need, verify what brands are covered, and help you understand your cost share.
-Whether it's a copay, coinsurance, or deductible amount, we'll help you understand the portion of the cost you'll be responsible for.If you're a Wellmark Blue Cross and Blue Shield member, you can also log in to myWellmark® Opens New Window to learn more about your benefits.
-To see your DME coverage, look under “H” in your coverage manual for Home/Durable Medical Equipment.
+Your health insurance company's customer service can make sure your coverage applies to the durable medical equipment you need, verify what brands are covered, and help you understand your cost share.
+Whether it's a copay (a fixed amount you may have to pay out-of-pocket when incurring medical expenses), coinsurance (a portion of incurred medical expenses, usually a fixed percentage that you must pay out of pocket), or deductible amount (what you owe for covered health care services before your health insurance plan begins to pay), we'll help you understand the portion of the cost you'll be responsible for.If you're a Wellmark Blue Cross and Blue Shield member, you can also log in to myWellmark® to learn more about your benefits Secure Site.
+To see your durable medical equipment coverage, look under “H” in your coverage manual for Home/Durable Medical Equipment.
 If you're not registered for myWellmark yet, it only takes a minute.
-Get registered today.
+Get registered today Opens New Window.

 Find an in-network DME provider

-Contact your in-network DME provider to arrange the purchase
+Contact your in-network durable medical equipment provider to arrange the purchase

 At this point, you can work with your provider to determine how much that copay, coinsurance or deductible actually amounts to, and if the equipment will be purchased or provided on a rental basis.
 All of these details are specific to your benefits, so work with your DME provider and Wellmark Customer Service to make the most of your DME benefits.